maiatoday/maiatoday.github.io/content/post/antigravityAndroid/index.md

 * I could see the plan all the time and it gave good walkthroughs of what it did to help me load a mental model
 * There was a place to ask questions without a project
 * The built in skills like `/grill-me` and `/goal` were useful
-* I had this I can dream again because anything is possible and quick feeling
+* I had this inspiring  "I can dream again because anything is possible and quick" feeling which I haven't had for a long time.

 ### What confused me
 * It wasn't so easy to see which of my conversations were happening in a worktree